itskharina/Calculator/README.md

-Created a calculator app as part of The Odin Project using CSS, HTML and JavaScript.
+Created a calculator website as part of The Odin Project using CSS, HTML and JavaScript.
 Users can do basic operations, as well as delete an input (backspace) or clear the screen.

 Live demo: https://itskharina.github.io/Calculator/